 What States Have a Homestead Exemption?

-It’s easier to name the states that don’t have a homestead exemption since the vast majority of them do.
+It’s easier to name the states that don’t have a homestead exemption than those that do since the vast majority of them offer this protection.

-After the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, the only states without specific homestead exemptions are New Jersey, Pennsylvania, and Virginia.
+Currently, the only states without specific homestead exemptions are New Jersey and Pennsylvania.
 If you live in one of those states, then you know where you stand on potential shields with homestead exemptions.

-If you live in any of the other 47 states, know that there are many more asterisks to hunt for depending on your situation and financial plans.
+If you live in any of the other 48 states, know that there are many more asterisks to hunt for, depending on your situation and financial plans.

-Even if you live in a state that offers homestead exemptions, this list of ways to help save money on your mortgage offers tips to weather financial storms, such as considering refinancing a home loan and requesting a new tax assessment.
+Even if you live in a state that offers homestead exemptions, you may want to find ways to save money on your mortgage.
+These strategies can help you weather financial storms, such as considering refinancing a home loan and requesting a new tax assessment.

 Which State Has the Best Homestead Exemption?